Studying with kids underfoot

 When you can't do everything, just do something

 One objection to studying with children is, "I just can't concentrate.
 There's no way I can get it all done while children are around."
-That's OK.
+That's okay.
 Even if you can't comprehend an entire chapter while the kids are running past your desk, you can skim the chapter.
 Or you could just read the introduction and summary.
 When you can't get it all done, just get something done.

 Attend to your child first